Common types of mosquitoes in Washington

 Mosquitoes have the potential to be quite dangerous.
 In many parts of the world, they transmit serious diseases to people and animals.
 Some mosquitoes in Washington state are vectors for West Nile virus, western equine encephalitis, and St. Louis encephalitis.

 While the Zika virus has made national headlines in recent years, the types of mosquitoes that spread this virus are not found in Washington.
-For more information about areas with Zika risk and how to protect you and your family if you travel to those areas, please visit https://wwwnc.cdc.gov/travel/page/zika-travel-information.
+For more information about areas with Zika risk and how to protect you and your family if you travel to those areas, please visit the Centers for Disease Control and Prevention's website.

 How do I get rid of mosquitoes?

 Mosquitoes can travel great distances while in search of food or a blood meal.
 That makes it impossible to completely rid your property of these biting pests.
-Professional ongoing mosquito control will significantly reduce the adult mosquito population and treat breeding sites so that mosquitoes cannot reproduce.
-For more information about mosquito control, please contact Prosite.
+Professional ongoing mosquito control in Central Washington will significantly reduce the adult mosquito population and treat breeding sites so that mosquitoes cannot reproduce.
+For more information about our mosquito control services, please contact Prosite.

 How do I prevent problems with mosquitoes?

-In addition to the implementation of professional mosquito control services from Prosite Pest Control, the following tips can help you to prevent mosquito bites when the weather is warm.
+In addition to the implementation of professional mosquito control services in Ellensburg and the surrounding area, Prosite also recommends the following tips can help you to prevent mosquito bites when the weather is warm.

 - Eliminate standing water on your property